z0dd/docker_pinba/README.md

 # docker_pinba
-simple example of use pinba in docker with clickhouse and grafana.
+simple start pinba in docker with clickhouse and grafana.

 Docker remaster of https://github.com/pinba-server/pinba-server.